 The Special Educational Needs Code of Practice gives guidance to schools in meeting the needs of pupils.
 It sets out how help should be given in a step-by-step approach.
-Our school SEND Policy is available on our school website.
+Our school SEN Policy is currently under review to reflect the new SEND Code of Practice and the revised version will be available on our website in the New Year.
 Parents /Carers will be consulted at all stages of our graduated approach and the class teacher will inform you of the additional work they, or other adults in school, do with your child.

-Class teachers will assess your child on a termly basis to identify strengths, needs and any extra help they require.
+Class teachers will assess your child on a half termly basis to identify strengths, needs and any extra help they require.
 The process is as follows: